 99 George St, The Rocks NSW 2000, Australia

-The Rocks is a café serving delicious and classic breakfast and brunch dishes, along with teas and coffees.
-The old building the café is based in is almost two hundred years old, and the café has a traditional and warming atmosphere.
+The Rocks café serves delicious and classic breakfast and brunch dishes, along with teas and coffees.
+The old building the café is based in is almost two hundred years old, adding to the café’s traditional, yet warm atmosphere.

 They serve their freshly baked croissant with butter and strawberry jam, their banana bread with ricotta and honey, avocado on toast, grilled halloumi, eggs and toast, and their famous ricotta hotcakes.